tonymullen/ups-website/src/partials/s17plp/hw/hw3-prolog-description.html.md

       times(Y, X, Previous).
 <!-- ._ -->

 Write a definition for `factorial/2` that takes a natural number (in successor function notation) as the first argument and yields its factorial value as the second argument.
-You may use whichever of the predicates defined above that you require.
-Your predicate does not need to work in reverse, and does not need to handle `;` cases.
+You may use whichever of the predicates defined above that you require. *Your predicate does not need to work in reverse, and does not need to handle `;` cases.*

 ### Testing and writing to the console

 Factorials get big quickly, so even 4! will result in too many embedded successors for Prolog to print out in a single line by default.
 If you try, you will see that Prolog truncates the output with ellipses.
 There are ways to set Prolog's maximum output length, but a simple way to test your program is to use the `write/1` built in predicate to tell Prolog to write a value.
-You can include tests directly in your program using the approach we discussed in class.
+You can include tests directly in your program by using a headless rule where the tail consists of the predicate you wish to test.
 You can do this with the `write` predicate like this:

     :- factorial(s(s(s(s(0)))),X), write(X), nl.
     :- factorial(s(s(s(0))),X), write(X).